Who is Daniel Křetínský, the Czech billionaire advancing his pawns in France and across Europe? - Kafkadesk

 Daniel Křetínský is an almost 45-year-old Czech billionaire.
 He holds the third largest fortune in his country, according to the U.S. magazine Forbes.
 His main asset is the energy conglomerate EPH, which operates in a dozen European countries and in several activities (gas, coal, nuclear power plants, networks, services…).

-In the Czech Republic, EPH also owns a media group, including the popular daily newspaper Blesk.
+In the Czech Republic, EPH owns a media group, including the popular daily newspaper Blesk.
 Křetínský has numerous interests in the media sector: in France, he bought the magazine Marianne and the weekly Elle in particular, and invested in Le Monde.
 In recent years, he also entered the distribution sector, taking positions in the Metro, Casino and Foot Locker groups.
 He’s increasingly active.

 How did he make his fortune in Central Europe?
 And what do we mean by second generation Czech oligarchs?